Mary-Gichana/travel-web-app/README.md

 ### View Live Site

-Visit the deployed application at: Travel Web App
+Visit the deployed application at: https://travel-web-application.netlify.app/

 The live site allows you to: